salte-io/ng-currency/README.md

 * You may write the amount using locale decimal or use dot (.) as default.
 * The only required dependency is [angular](https://github.com/angular/angular.js)!

+## Bower

+You may install it via bower using

+`bower install ng-currency`

 ## Example

-You may see it below or play a lot using [plunker](http://plnkr.co/edit/u9mJqDH8UpwxDnOv8gZL?p=preview).
+You may see it in action and play a lot using [plunker](http://plnkr.co/edit/u9mJqDH8UpwxDnOv8gZL?p=preview).

 <iframe width="100%" src="http://embed.plnkr.co/u9mJqDH8UpwxDnOv8gZL/preview" frameborder="0" allowfullscreen></iframe>